International Law Section

 Get Involved with the International Law Section

 The E-Media Committee is responsible for the Section's website, this E-Newsletter, and our Section's social media presence on Facebook and Twitter.
 Contact the Chair Diana Mack or Vice-Chair Pamela Fulmer.

 The External Relationships Committee is responsible for the Section's relationships with foreign and domestic bar associations and other international law and business groups, including establishing new relationships.
 Contact the Co-Chair: Enrique Hernandez and Michael Newman.

 The International Law Journal Committee is responsible for The California International Law Journal.
 The Committee Chair is the Editor-in-Chief, who is assisted by Co-Managing Editors and Associate Editors.
 Section members may seek appointment as Associate Editors.
 Contact the Chair and Editor-in-Chief: Will Pao.

-The Law Student Outreach Committee is responsible for outreach to law students, including administering our annual Student Writing Competition, our Careers in International Law programs, and our International Law Society Advisory Committee.
+The Law Student Outreach Committee is responsible for outreach to law students, including administering our Careers in International Law programs.
 Contact the Chair: Zahirah Mann.